The Bankrate promise

 Real life rarely resembles the amusing capers of Hollywood.
 On the mostly unfunny side of identity theft are devastating financial consequences, including the potential to land a victim in jail.

 It can even be life threatening.
-A recent caller to the Identity Theft Resource Council, or ITRC, related a story of medical identity theft that left him unable to fill his own needed prescriptions.
+A recent caller to the Identity Theft Resource Center, or ITRC, relayed a story of medical identity theft that left him unable to fill his own needed prescriptions.
 The ITRC is a nonprofit that provides free counseling services to identity theft victims.

 “He was having a really hard time getting these prescriptions filled because the pharmacy was saying, ‘We can’t have one person taking these two medications.’
 Even though he was saying, ‘That’s not me!'”
 Velasquez says.